wesley27/fpff/spec/fpff_spec.md

 If FPFF data is read from a file, then that file **should** have a `.fpff` suffix.

-All FPFF data is little-endian.
+All FPFF data is little-endian **except** for the content of section values, which may be whatever their format requires.

 Unless otherwise specified, all integer fields are **unsigned**.